Spring

 When and where are tryouts?

-Tryouts will be held in February 2025.
+Tryouts will be held on Thursday, February 20.
+2025 at the Brighton High School Auxiliary Gym.
 A current AAU Membership is required for tryout.
-See the tryout page for all information and forms in January.

 What age should my daughter tryout for?
 Should I just use her age?